Remands to Local Authority Accommodation or to Youth Detention Accommodation

 - In relation to Statutory Visits to Children Looked After Procedure, the social worker must also visit whenever reasonably requested to do so by the Governor, Director or Registered Manager of the Youth Detention Accommodation; where there is a notice of concern from Ofsted about the establishment where the young person is accommodated (under the Care Standards Act 2000 or section 47 of the Criminal Justice Order Act 1994), or H M Inspectorate of Prisons where the young person is in a YOI;

-- In relation to Looked After Reviews Procedure, the responsible authority does not have to consider whether they should seek any change in the child's legal status, whether there is a plan for permanence for the child, or whether the placement continues to be the most appropriate available and whether any change to the placement agreement is likely to become necessary before the next review (see also Children Looked After in Contact with Youth Justice Services Procedure);
+- In relation to Looked After Reviews Procedure, the responsible authority does not have to consider whether they should seek any change in the child/young person's legal status, whether there is a plan for permanence for the child/young person, or whether the placement continues to be the most appropriate available and whether any change to the placement agreement is likely to become necessary before the next review (see also Children Looked After in Contact with Youth Justice Services Procedure);

 - The provisions as to avoidance of disruption in education, placements out of area and termination of placements do not apply.